diodesign/diosix/docs/build.md

 ### Build the default target

-To compile the hypervisor and generate the guest Root Virtual Machine (Root VM) payload without running the emulator, execute:
+To compile the hypervisor and generate the guest Root VM payload without running the emulator, execute:

 ```bash